kurrik/roomanna/blog.roomanna.com/src/site/posts/032-suspiria/body.md

-Oh boy, Suspiria.
+Oh boy, SUSPIRIA.
 A prime example of the "cheesy horror movies so well crafted that they can be considered art films" genre.
 I can't even remember what first added it to my queue, but I do remember seeing references to it in a crazy 2010